 Supervisions

-Students can expect to receive three supervisions for the essay.
+Students can expect to receive three supervisions for the essay, including advice on the presentation.
 The seminar leaders will explain how to arrange supervisions.

 Format and submission